 Fishing in the Una is just as diverse as its structure, flora, and fauna.
 While fishing from the shore is certainly possible and frequently done by the locals, looking for hucho is best done from a boat – either a raft in the Una’s upper, wilder parts or a traditional rowboat, which the locals have been using for centuries.
 As experienced hucho fishermen know, Hucho are very difficult to trick so the large numbers of hucho in the Una help the anglers’ chances at landing one significantly.

-Even though we focused on hucho fishing in the film, the Una and its tributaries are certainly wadable and offers amazing trout and grayling fishing, especially in its upper parts in National Park Una.
+Even though we focused on hucho fishing in the film, the Una and its tributaries are certainly wadable and offer amazing trout and grayling fishing, especially in its upper parts in National Park Una.

 Culture and People